On Nov, 5 2019

 Planning is key for a successful Black Friday campaign.
 To make the most of this year’s holiday sales, you should have your campaign set up and running weeks in advance.

-Use an all-in-one marketing automation tool like Carts Guru to launch your campaign across multiple marketing channels.
+Use an all-in-one marketing automation tool to launch your campaign across multiple marketing channels.
 Send automated emails, text messages and Facebook Messenger campaigns to your customers telling them about the deals you’re planning - accompanied by a link to a landing page on your website with more information.
 This way, consumers can start to think about what they want to purchase on the big day.

 And don’t forget: gone are the days when Black Friday was a one-day event.
 Most e-commerce stores start offering deals on the Wednesday prior.
 Make it clear to your customers when each of the scheduled sales are going live.